OscarSavolainenDR/R2SALeads/R2SA-backend/README.md

 ## PostgreSQL database
 For local development, it uses a PostgreSQL database.
 Therefore you will need some local PostgreSQL database: I used `pgAdmin 4`: https://www.pgadmin.org/.

+## Celery for asynchronous message queues
+You don't want to clog your backed with expensive computation, as I found was an issue with this app in processing a lot of the rela estate data.
+To make it all work, I had to spin up Celery workers to handle the computationally heavy stuff and not freeze the backend.
+Celery is an open-source asynchronous task queue, and I can highly recommend it, it was easy to use and worked like a charm!

 ## We use Heroku dynos to host the backend in production
 In production, this backend was loaded onto a Heroku dyno, which has a built in database that automatically gets swapped in.
 The Heroku dyno also has a built-in REDIS broker.